 The chapter Wangzhi 王制 of the Liji says that the Son of Heaven brought sacrifices to Heaven and Earth, the regional rulers to the local granary deity (sheji 社稷, see Hou Ji 后稷), and the Grand Masters (dafu 大夫) carried out the Five Sacrifices.

-The Later Han period encyclopaedia Baihu tongyi 白虎通義 includes a chapter of its on on the Five Sacrifices, yet lists somewhat different locations for the offerings, namely the entrance gate (autumn), the door (spring), the well (jing 井, winter), the stove (summer), and the central room (sixth lunar month).
-The locations roughly correspond to the pattern of the Five Phases theory, the hot stove corresponding to summer, and the cold well to winter.
+The Later Han-period encyclopaedia Baihu tongyi 白虎通義 includes a chapter of its own on the Five Sacrifices, yet lists somewhat different locations for the offerings, namely the entrance gate (autumn), the door (spring), the well (jing 井, winter), the stove (summer), and the central room (sixth lunar month).
+The locations roughly correspond to the pattern of the Five Agents theory, the hot stove corresponding to summer, and the cold well to winter.
 The doors receive the increase of sunlight in spring, and the entrance gate welcomes the harvest.
 Zheng Zhong 鄭眾 (d.
 83 CE) was therefore of the opinion that the Five Sacrifices were used to venerate the spirits or "emperors" of the five colours or seasons (red, yellow, green, white, and black).

 During the Han and Wei 曹魏 (220-265) periods the Five Sacrifices were carried out in seasonal sequence (called la wusi 臘五祀), with a general sacrifice in the first winter month (mengdong 孟冬).
 The emperors of the Tang 唐 (618-907) and Song 宋 (960-1279) dynasties carried out Seven Sacrifices (qisi 七祀) instead, namely to the spirits Siming, Zhongliu, Guomen, Guoxing, Taili, the spirit of the door, and the spirit of the stove.

 In the early Qing period 清 (1644-1911), the spring offering to the Protector of the Door (simenshen 司戶神) took place outside the palace gate, those to the Protector of the Stove (sizaoshen 司灶神) in summer in front of the kitchen, those to the Central Spirit (zhongliushen 中溜神) in late summer on the platform of the Hall of Superior Harmony (Taihe Dian 太和殿), those to the Protector of the Gate (simenshen 司門神) in autumn west of the Meridian Gate (Wumen 午門) of the Imperial Palace, and those to the Protector of the Well (sijingshen 司井神) in winter in front of the well of the imperial kitchen.
-During the Kangxi reign-period 康熙 (1662-1722) the sacrifices were reduced to just one (those to the Kitchen God), performed at the end of the year, under the western eaves of the imperial ancestral temple (taimiao 太廟).
+During the Kangxi reign-period 康熙 (1662-1722) the sacrifices were reduced to just one (that to the Kitchen God), performed at the end of the year, under the western eaves of the imperial ancestral temple (taimiao 太廟).
 The offerings to the spirit of the stove were carried out on the 23rd day of the last lunar month (layue 臘月).

-The term Five Sacrifices was sometimes used (for instance, Guoyu 國語, chapter Luyu 魯語 A) to refer to the seasonal offerings in the ancestral temple (di 禘), the suburban offerings (jiao 郊), the offerings to the dynastic ancestors (zong 宗), to the souls of parents (zu 祖), and offerings delivered when reporting (bao 報) to the ancestors./p>
+The term Five Sacrifices was sometimes used (for instance, Guoyu 國語, chapter Luyu 魯語 A) to refer to the seasonal offerings in the ancestral temple (di 禘), the suburban offerings (jiao 郊), the offerings to the dynastic ancestors (zong 宗), to the souls of parents (zu 祖), and offerings delivered when reporting (bao 報) to the ancestors.

 Cai Yong's 蔡邕 (132-192) short statecraft manual Duduan 獨斷 uses the term wusi for yet another set of sacrifices, namely such carried out when "law was promulgated among the people" (fa shi yu min 法施於民), persons had died for the state (yi si qin shi 以死勤事), when the state was strengthened by great efforts (yi lao ding guo 以勞定國), when natural disasters had been averted (neng yu da zai 能禦大災), and great danger was warded off (neng wu da huan 能扤大患).